Danny's Reasons: History

 In 1967, at the inaugural Connie Awards held on May 22, 1967 in the Sheraton-Ritz Hotel in Minneapolis hosted by Charlie Boone of WCCO radio, Danny Stevens was honored with Best Vocal-Single and Best Showman-Single.
 Bob Gonyea was awarded best Bass Guitar, while Best Drummer was awarded to Ceedy Van Dusen.
 Danny's Reasons' popularity rose still further with an East coast tour and an appearance on American Bandstand.
 The group closed out 1967 with almost a completely different line-up which retained the Stevens brothers, and included Carl Bradley (keyboards, vocals), Jimmy Lawrence (congas, vocals) Chuck Edwards (lead guitar), Ross Ingram (bass guitar), and 1968 Connie Award winning drummer Steve Maurer (drums).
 This configuration recorded the group's third single "One Eye Closed" on Hand Records.

 In 1968, Danny Stevens made a financial venture in the nightclub business, leasing a building in downtown Minneapolis to establish the Diamond Lil club.
 Inspired by the format in the Whisky a Go Go, the Diamond Lil catered to all ages and featured national acts, most notably Janis Joplin.
-Two years later, Stevens closed the club to form another establishment in the city known as the Depot, where, on September 13, 1970, the live album Gather at the Depot was recorded.
+Two years later, Jack Dow approached Danny and requested Danny to leave the liquor license as the building was being sold to the Friar's Club.
+In return, Danny was offered the Class A liquor license from Jack Dow who owned the famous Hastings Hotel that was being demolished.
+Stevens closed the Diamond Lil club to form another establishment in the city, known as the Depot, where, on September 13, 1970, the live album Gather at the Depot was recorded and produced by Frank Marino; one of the original member of Danny's Reasons.
 It encompasses numerous Minnesota acts, including Danny Reasons performing "One Eye Closed".
+The Depot was eventually transformed into Uncle Sam's and then into the world famous First Avenue- still using the original Class A liquor license from 1970 that was issued to Danny Stevens from Jack Dow.